vivaria/edisonrul.ing/docs/source/cards/c/cu-chulainn-the-awakened.md

 ### Card Text

-> No card text available for this card.
+> No card text found for this card.

 ### Card Rulings

-No rulings found for this card.
+*   This is an Ignition Effect.
+*   Removing from play a monster from your Graveyard is part of the effect, it is not a cost.
+*   This effect targets 1 Normal Monster in your Graveyard.

 ## Edisonformat.net (Revised, Post-UTW Rulings)